 - Horse Back Riding in Tagaytay (PHP200+ 4USD)

 - Visit the Skyranch in Tagaytay (PHP100 Entrance fee 2USD)

 It may sound cliché, but this list wouldn’t be complete if I didn’t include the people in it.
 When you come to the Philippines the first thing that you will notice about this country is the people.
 Filipino’s are widely known for being friendly and accommodating to people of all races.
-They are respectful towards your culture and ethnicity, provides warm hospitality and they have strong ties with family and religion.
+They are respectful towards your culture and ethnicity, provide warm hospitality, and have strong ties with family and religion.
 Filipino’s will treat you like an old friend once they warm up to you and will even happily tour you around the city for free!

 These are just some of the reasons why it’s more fun in the Philippines.
 The development of my country might be a little bit behind everyone else’s, but we are rich in natural resources, with great white-sand beaches and one heck of a spirit living a positive life no matter the circumstances.
 I hope I was able to convince you to include my beautiful country on your travel bucket list.

-Daniella is a Philippine-based beauty and lifestyle blogger of Halo Halo that strives to help others with her knowledge in skin care, organization, and software related topics such as HTML and CSS.
+Daniella is a Philippine-based beauty and lifestyle blogger of Halo Halo that strives to help others with her knowledge in skincare, organization, and software-related topics such as HTML and CSS.

 *All pictures used in this post were provided by the author and used with permission.